-Brisbane based Pathway Zen facilitates weekly meditation and mindfulness groups and retreats.
-Our purpose is to offer a structured program that integrates and personalises meditation and Zen practice in our daily life.
+Pathway Zen facilitates meditation and mindfulness groups in Brisbane.
+Our purpose is to offer a structured program that integrates and personalises meditation and Zen, as a practice-path, in our daily life.

 Most of us seek out meditation or mindfulness practice as a means to relieve anxiety or for therapeutic gains.
-We want to be happy, learn to relax and reduce stress or perhaps tame the tyranny of our constant mind chatter.
+We want to be happy, learn to relax, reduce stress or perhaps tame the tyranny of our constant mind chatter.

 Few people consider however, that the desire to change ourselves or our circumstances, while perhaps necessary, is also the cause of anxiety itself.

-Since our desires are endless and our main motivators in life, most of our energy and resources are directed towards satisfying these desires.
+Since our desires are endless and our main motivators in life, most of our energy and resources are directed towards satisfying our cravings resulting from our desires.

-We constantly set preferences relating to our 'likes' and 'dislikes'.
+We constantly set preferences relating to our desires in the form of 'likes' and 'dislikes'.
 In fact, we always seek to gravitate towards one side of this ledger.
 The more 'likes' we have in our life, the more successful or happy we judge it to be.

-When reality does not align with our preferences we usually suffer.
+When reality does not align with our preferences or desires, we usually suffer.
 This is because our expectations have not been met.
-Most of our stress, suffering and anxieties arise due to unmet expectations or occurrences.
-Since we can hardly function without expectations, it is easy to get trapped in a never ending cycle of suffering, for which we then seek therapy or relief.
+Most of our stress, suffering and anxieties arise due to unmet expectations or unforeseen occurrences.
+Since we can hardly function without expectations it is easy to get trapped in a never ending cycle of suffering, for which we then seek therapy or relief.

-The goal of Pathway-Zen is to guide anyone that is serious towards obtaining this non-dual awareness for themselves.
-This is facilitated through a structured meditation program that is grounded in aspects of both Sotô and Rinzai Zen-Buddhism.
+The goal of Pathway-Zen is to guide anyone that is serious about cultivating a Zen practice-path in their life.
+This is facilitated through a systematic program that includes aspects of both Rinzai and Soto Zen.

 Dharma talk in Samford.
-A dharma talk will be given from 8-8.30pm, followed by Q&A and tea.
+Our regular monthly dharma talk on Zen practice will be given by Zen teacher Arno Hess from 8-8.30pm, followed by Q&A and tea.
 All welcome.

 Dharma talk in Spring Hill.
-A dharma talk will be given from 8-830pm, followed by Q&A and tea.
+Our regular monthly dharma talk will be given by Zen teacher Arno Hess from 8-830pm, followed by Q&A and tea.
 All welcome.

 Zenkai (one day meditation retreat) in Samford.
 Everyone is welcome to participate.
 Newcomers will be given instructions on this day.
-Please see events page for more details.
+See our events page for more details.

 2018 Sesshin dates announced.